mikel-k-khui/midterm/README.md

 npm rebuild node-sass
 ```

+7. Setup your database's schemas.
+Sample SQL code is available in the [migrations folder](./migrations/schema.sql).
+*Optional: Seed data is available for both schema in the [seeds folder](./seeds/)*

-7. Start up the localhost server.
+8. Start up the localhost server.
 The default port is 8080.
-Note: nodemon is used, so you should not have to restart your server
+*Note: nodemon is used, so you should not have to restart your server*
 ```
 npm run local
 ```

-8. Open a new browser window and enter the local host with your port.
+9. Open a new browser window and enter the local host with your port.
 Chrome is preferred.
 ```
 http://localhost:8080/
 ```